 “Artemisia vulgaris was held in high esteem by the Anglo-Saxons and the Celtic Druids.
 It was one of the nine herbs that were believed to ward off evil and poisons.
 Called the ‘mother of herbs’, mugwort was associated with magic and fertility rituals.”

 In addition to Europe, Common Mugwort is also native to Alaska, Asia, and North Africa.
-Mugwort has been used for a variety of purposes.
-According to this paper, Common Mugwort contains essential oil, flavonoids, and sesquiterpenoid lactones, among other interesting compounds (which we’ll get into later when we talk about its effects on dreaming and its connection to the legendary ‘green fairy’).
+This herb of protection has been used for a variety of purposes.
+According to this paper, it contains essential oil, flavonoids, and sesquiterpenoid lactones, among other interesting compounds (which we’ll get into later when we talk about its effects on dreaming and its connection to the legendary ‘green fairy’).

-It’s been used by Ayurveda, Chinese Medicine, and throughout Europe to soothe digestive issues and to regulate the menstrual cycle.
+It’s been used by Ayurveda, Chinese Medicine, and throughout Europe to protect the digestive system and to regulate the menstrual cycle.
 Phytochemicals in Common Mugwort have antioxidant properties and can help protect the liver, reduce pain, and fight microorganisms like bacteria, fungi, and parasites (hence the name ‘wormwood’).

 Note that pregnant women should never take Common Mugwort internally, as it may harm the fetus.